xiaofanc/Twitter-design/README.md

 ```

 #### Newsfeed API
-Define a sevice in `friendships/services.py` to get_followers:
+Define a sevice in `friendships/services.py` to get_followers for the user:
 ```
 class FriendshipService(object):
     @classmethod